*Originally published on 05/06/2019

-A former official at a major US regulatory organisation has described bitcoin as a way to “facilitate criminal activity”.
+A former official at a major US regulatory organisation has described Bitcoin as a way to “facilitate criminal activity” through Bitcoin fraud.

 John Stark, who previously worked at the US Securities and Exchange Commission as the head of the Office of Internet Enforcement, made his controversial remarks in an article written for the website Law360.